-The information in this preliminary prospectus supplement relates to an effective registration statement under the Securities Act of 1933 but is not complete and may be changed.
-This preliminary prospectus supplement and the accompanying base prospectus are not an offer to sell nor do they seek to offer to buy these securities in any jurisdiction where the offer or sale is not permitted.
+The information in this prospectus supplement and the accompanying prospectus is not complete and may be changed.
+This prospectus supplement and the accompanying prospectus are not an offer to sell these securities and it is not soliciting an offer to buy these securities in any state where the offer or sale is not permitted.